-Bed Bug Alert produces the most discreet passive monitor made today.
+This trap is the most discreet passive monitor around.

-Once installed in a hotspot like behind headboards, in cars, or beneath beds, it can catch bed bugs early on with no work or bait involved.
+Once installed in a hotspot like behind headboards or beneath beds, it can catch bed bugs early on with no work or bait involved.

-By offering an irresistible hiding place full of small crevices near their food source, the monitor makes bed bugs do all the work.
+The Alert tricks bed bugs by offering them an irresistible hiding place full of small crevices.
+By placing the trap near their food source (your bed), the monitor lets bed bugs come to you.

-After engorging themselves with blood, bed bugs must shed some of their excess weight and size in order to literally fit back into their claustrophobic homes.
+After engorging themselves with blood, bed bugs must shed some of their excess weight and size in order to literally fit back into their tiny homes.

-Checking the BB Alert passive is as simple as inspecting the exterior white skirt for fecal spots where bed bugs excreted that extra weight.
+Checking the BB Alert passive is as simple as inspecting the trap’s white skirt for fecal spots where bed bugs excreted that extra weight.

 For those living in high-risk areas like Chicago, Los Angeles, Washington, D.C., New York, or Philadelphia, this passive monitor is a great idea.
-Especially for those living in unit-style housing like an apartment.
+Especially for people living in multi-unit housing like apartments.